Merril Bainbridge: Between the Days: 1998–1999

 While Bainbridge was completing her first international tour, she started writing the album Between the Days which she refers to it being a place she found herself when she was working on the album.
 The first single released from the album was "Lonely" which received wide radio airplay on FOX FM upon its release but only managed a peak at forty in Australia, number eighteen on the Billboard Bubbling Under Hot 100 chart and number twenty-five in Japan.
 Later that year, she released a cover of "I Got You Babe" featuring a small contribution from Shaggy (which appeared on the soundtrack for the movie Welcome to Woop Woop).
 Two more songs were released from the album - "Between the Days" and "Walk on Fire".

 In 1999 Bainbridge participated in John Farnham's "I Can't Believe He's 50" tour with Kate Ceberano, Ross Wilson, James Reyne, Human Nature, and Nana-Zhami.
 She covered Farnham's tracks "Burn for You" and "Raindrops Keep Fallin' on My Head".

 In 1999 Merril Bainbridge recorded "Sydney from a 747", a song written and previously recorded by fellow Australian Paul Kelly.
 The track appeared on the soundtrack of the IMAX film Sydney - A Story of a City and was released as part of an official music compilation for the Sydney 2000 Olympic games entitled "Olympic Record" (WEA Australia, 2000).
 This album is currently out of print.

-2000–present
+2000s

 In 2000, Bainbridge recorded a song named "Friends" for the Australian film The Magic Pudding which is featured on its soundtrack.

 In 2003 the song "Girl Next Door" was released and an untitled album produced which remains unreleased.
 The album was due out in 2004, but then she realised that the tour would separate her from her family and left the music business.

+Post music career

+In 2011, Bainbridge founded maternity fashion brand Peachymama.
+Bainbridge left the company in February 2022 after the company's acquisition by equity investors.